openshift-cloud-functions/Documentation/knative-OCP-4x.md

 4. Once the script starts, you will see the following warning and prompt:

-    `This script will attempt to install Istio, Knative, and OLM in your Kubernetes/OpenShift cluster.`
+    `WARNING: This script will attempt to install Istio, Knative, and OLM in your Kubernetes/OpenShift cluster.`

     `If targeting OpenShift, a recent version of 'oc' should be available in your PATH.
 Otherwise, 'kubectl' will be used.`